abuiles/ember-101/manuscript/hands-on.md

 ![ember-inspector](images/ember-inspector-1.png)

-T> We can grab almost any instance of a Route, Controller, View or Model with T> the **ember-inspector** and then reference it in the console with the T> `$E` variable.
-This variable is reset every time the browser gets refreshed.
+T> We can grab almost any instance of a Route, Controller, Component or T> Model with the **ember-inspector** and then reference it in the T> console with the `$E` variable.
+This variable is reset every time the T> browser gets refreshed.

 With the **application route** instance at hand, let's have some fun.